Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 6. Break up long blocks of paragraphs into bite-sized chunks.

 Related entities are critical for improving your NLP SEO.
-Including relevant entities in your content helps search engines get a better understanding of the context and depth of your content.
+Including them in your content helps search engines get a better understanding of the context and depth of your content.

-Including entities helps search engines to categorize your content in the right section so it can match it to relevant searches.
+Including related topics helps search engines categorize your content so it can match it to relevant queries.
 Covering a topic holistically means including entities.
 It not only helps with categorization, but it also demonstrates expertise on the subject.
 Including entities means that you understand how concepts are connected and what information is needed to deliver a comprehensive understanding to the user.

-Entities usually carry their own value from a keyword perspective too.
-Related entities are often long-tailed keywords that help expand the reach of your content, assist in answer engine recognition and can attract more targeted traffic.
+From a keyword perspective, they can also carry their own value.
+Related entities are often long-tailed keywords that help expand the reach of your content, assist in answer engine recognition, and attract more targeted traffic.
 All of these things lead up to more engaged users who are more likely to stick around and learn, improving session duration and the likelihood of conversion.

 4. Double Down on Semantic Keyword Inclusion

-As the awareness for NLP SEO becomes more prevalent, focusing your efforts on semantic keyword inclusion give you a competitive advantage and set your content apart from the competition.
+Focusing your efforts on semantic keyword inclusion gives you a competitive advantage and sets your content apart from the competition by connecting semantic topics to high priority keywords.
+This way, you’re naturally writing from a user-centric point of view.
 It’s important to remember that you don’t want to overuse or insert these keywords where they don’t naturally flow with the rest of the content.
 The focus should remain on creating high-quality content that informs the user and genuinely answers their questions.

 5. Use Question-Answer Formats